dabit3/amplify-photo-sharing-workshop/README.md

-# Full Stack React with GraphQL and AWS Amplify Workshop
+# Full Stack Cloud Development for Front End Developers

 In this workshop we'll learn how to build a full stack cloud application with React, GraphQL, & [Amplify](https://aws-amplify.github.io/)